 How does Build-Operate-Transfer (BOT) work

 The build-operate-transfer (BOT) function is not uncommon in outsourcing and offshore staffing relationships.
-It is something every client should be aware of when commencing their outsourcing journey.
+Every client should be aware of it when commencing their outsourcing journey.

 However, BOT projects don’t just exist in private and public partnerships.
 They also gained popularity in outsourcing as a way to expand offshore office operations.